census-instrumentation/opencensus-python/README.rst

     }

-.. note:: By default the health check path for the App Engine flexible environment is not traced,
+.. note:: By default, the health check path for the App Engine flexible environment is not traced,
     but you can turn it on by excluding it from the blacklist setting.

 Framework Integration